skeuchel/haskell-lmdb/README.md

 1. interaction with Haskell's green threads model
 2. minimize unnecessary copies of data.
+3. decide 'safe' vs. 'unsafe' FFI calls.

 Fortunately, LMDB supports an `MDB_NOTLS` option to support the M:N threading models.
-Unfortunately, this only impacts read-only transactions; a writer transaction must operate in a specific bound thread.
-This is doable, but a little annoying.
-It would be preferable if `MDB_NOTLS` also applied to writers and the write locks.
+Unfortunately, this might not be enough.
+It isn't very clear what happens when multiple writers try to grab the same writer mutex.
+I might need to model writer locks more explicitly at the Haskell layer.
+Haskell's FFI will spin up new threads while waiting on a mutex, but it would be a problem if a second writer locked up the first thread (or acquired it) because the OS layer write-mutex wasn't aware of Haskell threads.
+(Fortunately, this is quite feasible... just rather annoying.)

 To avoid copies of data, it is possible to use `fromForeignPointer` from the `Data.ByteString.Internal` package.
 However, we'll need to be careful because this foriegn pointer may become invalid after a transaction.
 A potential approach is to protect these pointers via the type system, in a manner similar to STRef, and limit them to simple indexing and slicing operations (and fmap'd functions).

+Safe and unsafe FFI calls are quite a challenge.
+It seems I might have different behaviors for different databases, i.e. operations on a database with a user-configured comparison function need to use 'safe' calls.
+Potentially, use of unsafe calls could offer a significant performance advantage by avoiding "thread juggling" during normal gets and puts and iteration.